 Operate safer recruitment procedures and make sure that all appropriate checks are carried out and recorded on the single central record for new staff and volunteers who will work with children, including identity, right to work, enhanced DBS criminal record and barred list (and overseas where needed), references, and prohibition from teaching or managing in schools (s.128) etc.

-2.3 Safeguarding in the Curriculum (please amend this section to reflect your school)
+2.3 Safeguarding in the Curriculum

 Children are taught about safeguarding in school.
 The following areas are among those addressed in PSHE and in the wider curriculum:-